tinkerhub/TinkerHub-Learning-Paths/content/swift-programming-language.md

 - You don't need a physical iPhone or iPad initially; the Xcode simulator is sufficient for early development.

-## First, Start from Seift Basics 📑
+## First, Start from Swift Basics 📑
 Embarking on your journey to become an Apple developer starts with learning Swift.
 Fortunately, there are numerous resources available to help you master this language.
 Here are some recommended starting points:

 - [Swiftful Thinking YouTube Playlist](https://youtube.com/playlist?list=PLwvDm4VfkdpiLvzZFJI6rVIBtdolrJBVB&si=ZSevg7A1BN-PzF3Q): A curated playlist offering comprehensive video tutorials.